CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Device

-\textbf{Design Principles.} We designed the CLAMP device to facilitate large-scale data collection by non-expert users in their homes.
-We designed the device to be: \begin{tightlist} \item \underline{Easy to Build}: The CLAMP device can be assembled from scratch within 5 hours (excluding time for 3D printing).
-We use commercial off-the-shelf and open-source hardware for the CLAMP device, with complete CAD files and assembly instructions provided. \item \underline{Easy to Carry}: The CLAMP device is lightweight (0.59 kg), making it easy for users to take the device home and collect data with one hand.
-We achieved this by selecting the lightweight Pi Zero 2W as our onboard computer and using compact end-effectors that keep the center of gravity of the device close to the handle. \item \underline{Easy to Use}: Users grasp objects with the reacher grabber, receive contact feedback via LEDs, and follow on-screen prompts through the GUI to collect data and annotations.
-Buttons on the PiTFT allow users to track progress and power down the device. \item \underline{Easy to Scale}: The total cost of building a CLAMP device is $<\$200$, which is less than that of commercially-available tactile sensors \cite{digit, digit360, gelsight}.
-The sensorized suction cups can be mounted on other robot end-effectors, allowing roboticists to collect haptic data with their own robots. \end{tightlist}
+\textbf{Design principles.} We designed the device to be: \begin{tightlist} \item ``\underline{\smash{Easy to Build}}": The CLAMP device can be assembled from scratch within 5 hours, {which is on par with other open-source robotics hardware \cite{zorin2025ruka, shaw2023leap}}.
+The CLAMP device uses readily available sensors sold with datasheets.
+We also release all CAD files and assembly instructions. \item ``\underline{\smash{Easy to Carry}}": The CLAMP device is lightweight (0.59 kg), allowing users to take the device home.
+We achieved this by selecting the lightweight Pi Zero 2W as our onboard computer and using compact end-effectors that keep the center of gravity of the device close to the handle. \item ``\underline{\smash{Easy to Use}}": Users grasp objects with the reacher-grabber, receive contact feedback via LEDs, and follow on-screen prompts through the GUI to collect data and annotations.
+Buttons on the PiTFT allow users to track progress and power down the device {when not in use}. \item ``\underline{\smash{Easy to Scale}}": One CLAMP device costs $<\$200$ to build, {making it more affordable than existing haptic sensors \cite{digit, digit360, gelsight} and sensing suites \cite{clarke2025xcapture}}.
+The sensorized suction cups can be mounted on robot end-effectors, allowing roboticists to collect haptic data with their own robots. \end{tightlist}